-Fixed-price contracts are common among B2B and B2C businesses, but not all services have a predictable cost.
-Sometimes you need the flexibility of a time and materials contract to accurately charge for a service.
+Fixed-price contracts are standard among B2B and B2C businesses, but not all services have a predictable cost.
+Sometimes you need the flexibility of a time and materials contract to charge for a service accurately.

 Do you know which one works best for your business?
 Don’t assume the answer to this question.
-Take a moment to consider it.
+Please take a moment to consider your project needs.

 Businesses operating on the wrong pricing model often find themselves in two scenarios: